 Basically, every robot from the family we've talked about handles pet hair.
 Some of them do it better.
 If you have a bare floor, no need to pay extra for a strong suction power, as models like the V5S, V3S or V7S Plus can get rid of it.

 For example, the iLIFE A6 is designed for pet hair.
 It has a rubber brush that is tangle-free, so it's ideal for families who keep pets.

-In case you have carpets and rugs, go with the A4S, V8S or A8.
+In case you have carpets and rugs, go with the A4S or the A8.
 These machines catch pet hair from carpeted surfaces with ease.